-With the support of the Chinese Australian Family Historians of Victoria (CAFHOV) a team have come together to host a Melbourne version of the ‘Real Face of White Australia’ (RFoWA) transcribe-a-thon.
-The brainchild of Dr Kate Bagnall and Dr Tim Sherratt, the objective of the Real Face of White Australia project was to transcribe a series of exemption certificates of non-white Australians living in New South Wales that allowed them to enter Australia without having to sit a dictation test.
-The project was successfully launched using a crowd-sourced transcription website.
+With the support of the Chinese Australian Family Historians of Victoria (CAFHOV) a team have come together to host a Victorian version of the ‘Real Face of White Australia’ (RFoWA) transcribe-a-thon (the brainchild of Dr Kate Bagnall and Dr Tim Sherratt, which successfully launched a crowd-sourced transcription website).

-Victorian archival records are slightly different to those in NSW so our project will have a different feel to the previous Real Face of White Australia project.
-The National Archives in Australia holds three large registers which list non-white Victorians who applied for certificates of exemption and provides details of their occupation, address, length of time in the Commonwealth and also the dates of their travel and return.
+Victorian archival records are slightly different to those in NSW and so we’ve had to develop a different data entry system.
+The National Archives in Australia holds three large registers (B6003) which list non-white Victorians who applied for Certificates Exempting from the Dictation Test and provides details of the applicant’s occupation, address, length of time in the Commonwealth and also the dates of their travel and return.

 Project role: Project leader